 - Create a document retention policy.
 Federal, state, and local laws dictate the length of time you’re required to keep employee information like crucial background reports and files and other business documents.
 Make sure to research how long you need to keep these files in your region.

 - Keep all receipts.
-This might sound simple, but it’s essential.
+This might sound simple, but it’s necessary.
 Keep any documentation relating to payments made or received.
 Categorize them by date and type.
 Consider using spreadsheets or accounting software to help you keep track.

 - Scan papers to include in digital records.
 As with any important documents, it’s wise to have multiple copies.
 Scan paper copies into your secured digital files to keep everything in one place.